-Sources of research on reading; reading and criticism of selected studies; identification of research trends and needs.
-685. Schools and Changing Sex Roles (3) | Prerequisite: Open to teachers and those enrolled in education credential programs.
-Impact of schools upon the role of males and females and the role the educational systems play in maintaining traditional roles.
-689. (257.)
-Workshop in Intercultural Education (4) A cooperative workshop sponsored by the university and the San Diego City Schools to study trends in intercultural education in American schools, including units, curricular and instructional materials and techniques.
-UPPER DIVISION COURSES IN SPECIAL EDUCATION 500.
-Exceptional Individuals (3) I, II, S Behavioral commonalities among exceptional pupils, knowledge of principles, procedures, techniques and tests in identifying the learning and behavioral patterns of exceptional pupils, characteristics of exceptional pupils in terms of program and developmental needs.
+Behavioral commonalities among exceptional pupils, knowledge of principles, procedures, techniques and tests in identifying the learning and behavioral patterns of exceptional pupils, characteristics of exceptional pupils in terms of program and developmental needs.
 (Formerly numbered Special Education 567.)
 501. Instructional Programs for Exceptional Individuals (2) I, II, S Prerequisite: Credit or concurrent registration in Special Education 500.
 Assessment of instructional needs, planning an effective individualized school program and developing procedures for evaluating pupil progress.
 Identify current programs and trends for planning effective individualized and group programs for exceptional individuals.
 502. Interaction and Interpersonal Processes (2) I, II, S Prerequisite: Credit or concurrent registration in Special Education 500.
 Theories and processes of communication technology as they pertain to the functioning, individually and collectively, of parent, professionals, and community agencies in promoting personal, social, and vocational growth of individuals with exceptional needs.
-510. Assessment and Evaluation of Exceptional Individuals (3) I, II, S Prerequisites: Special Education 501 and 502, and concurrent registration in Special Education 420.
-Tests and procedures for assessing, evaluating and monitoring progress of exceptional individuals to meet their physical, intellectual, social, and emotional needs.
+510. Assessment and Evaluation of Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502, and concurrent registration in Special Education 420, Tests and procedures for assessing, evaluating and monitoring progress of exceptional individuals to meet their physical, intellectual, social, and emotional needs.
 Problems in the psychoeducational diagnosis and appraisal.
 Utilization of assessment procedures for the educational and rehabilitation program.
 (Formerly numbered Special Education 561.)
-May be taken in each of the four areas of specialization.
-A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 511.
-Curriculum and Instruction for Exceptional Individuals (3) I, II, S Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 421.
+May be taken in each of the four areas of specialization. - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 511.
+Curriculum and Instruction for Exceptional Individuals (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 421.
 Utilization of data for determining general and specific objectives to meet the needs unique to exceptional individuals.
 Developing and selecting materials and procedures for the achievement of these objectives.
 Establishing procedures for monitoring and evaluating pupil progress.
 (Formerly numbered Special Education 563, 568 and 573.)
-May be taken in each of the four areas of specialization.
-A. Learning Handicapped B. Severely Handicapped C. Physically Handicapped D. Gifted 512.
-Personal Adjustment of the Exceptional Individual (3) I, II, S Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 422.
+May be taken in each of the four areas of specialization. - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 512.
+Personal Adjustment of the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 422.
 Overlay of intellectual, emotional and physical problems which influence the success or failure patterns of individuals with exceptional needs.
-Strategies used to facilitate the adjustment of the exceptional individual to his environment including home, school and work.
-(Formerly numbered ecial Education 572.)
-May be taken in each of the four areas of specialization: and the second se B. Severely Handicapped - C. Physically Handicapped 513.
-Dynamics of Behavior Change and the Exceptional Individual (3) I, II, S Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 423.
+Strategies used to facilitate the adjustment of the exceptional individuals with exceptional fields, ordering home, school and work.
+(Formerly numbered Special Education 572.)
+May be taken in each of the four areas of specialization: - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 513.
+Dynamics of Behavior Change and the Exceptional Individual (3) I, II Prerequisites: Special Education 501 and 502; concurrent registration in Special Education 423.
 Management and treatment of individuals with exceptional needs.
-Current theories and programs in behavioral change studies analyzed with reference to their applications for the educational May be taken in each of the four areas of specialization: A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped D. Citted 550.
+Current theories and programs in behavioral change studies analyzed with reference to their applications for the educational environment May be taken in each of the four areas of specialization: - A. Learning Handicapped - B. Severely Handicapped - C. Physically Handicapped - D. Gifted 550.
 (170.)
-Workshop in Special Education (2-4) I, II, S Curriculum and methods of teaching in an area of exceptionality; observation of demonstration class; development of materials of instruction.
+Workshop in Special Education (2-4) I. II Curriculum and methods of teaching in an area of exceptionality; observation of demonstration class; development of materials of instruction.
 May be repeated once in a second area of exceptionality.
 Maximum credit six units applicable on any degree.
 GRADUATE COURSES IN SPECIAL EDUCATION 622.
 (222.)
 The Gifted Child (3) Prerequisites: Elementary Education 362 and 372, or Secondary Education 411.
 The abilities and characteristics of the intellectually gifted or talented; related problems of curriculum, teaching, administration and guidance.
 670. (270.)
-Seminar in Education of Exceptional Children (3) Principles, trends and research in the education of exceptional children.
+Seminar in Education of Exceptional Children (3) Prerequisite: Special Education 500.

+Principles, trends and research in the education of exceptional children.
 671. (271.)
 Seminar in Emotionally Disturbed Children and Youth (3) Prerequisite: Special Education 670.